top of page

 The Government strongly recommend the use of synthetic phonics when teaching early literacy skills to children.
 Synthetic phonics is simply the ability to convert a letter or letter group into sounds that are then blended together into a word.

-Here at the Redhills Primary School, we are using the Read Write Inc (RWI) programme to get children off to a flying start with their English.
+Here at the St. Gabriel's Primary School, we are using the Read Write Inc (RWI) programme to get children off to a flying start with their English.
 RWI is a method of learning based upon letter sounds and phonics, and we use it to aid children in their reading and writing.

 Reading is the gateway to learning.